launchbynttdata/common-platform-documentation/platform/cli/usage-guides/new-service/java/aws/README.md

 </p>

 #### 4.1.3 Build the image and push
+Change into the directory of the newly created service.
+Once inside the new repositories' directory, build the application's Docker image and push it to a container repository.
 ```
 ~ $ cd launch-demo-ecs-application
 ~ $ launch service build --container-registry "020127659860.dkr.ecr.us-east-2.amazonaws.com" --container-image-name "launch-api" --container-image-version "0.0.1-dev" --push